libsdl-org/SDL/docs/README-migration.md

     return (vendor_id == 0x0955 && (product_id == 0x7210 || product_id == 0x7214));
 }
 ```

+The inputType and outputType fields of SDL_GamepadBinding have been renamed input_type and output_type.

 The following enums have been renamed:
 * SDL_GameControllerAxis => SDL_GamepadAxis